aisingapore/PeekingDuck/docs/source/use_cases/privacy_protection_people_screens.rst

     - output.screen

-*This config includes the use of two model.mask_rcnn and draw.instance_mask nodes so that the detected instances of "tv" and "laptop" classes can be separated from the "person" class, such that drawing and counting of bboxes are only performed on the "person" class*
+*This config includes the use of two model.mask_rcnn and draw.instance_mask nodes to separate the detected instances of "person" class from the "tv" and "laptop" classes, so that drawing and counting of bboxes are only performed on the "person" class.
+This repetition is not required if only anonymization is performed.*

 **1. Instance Segmentation Node**